 There are a lot of older people who simply think they are too old to save – that they’ve missed the boat.
-But actually, it’s almost always better to pay into a workplace pension than to take the money you would have contributed as salary instead – even if you’re over 55.
+But actually, it’s usually better to pay into a workplace pension than to take the money you would have contributed as salary instead – even if you’re over 55.
+Here are some things to consider.

-Opt-in to a workplace pension and you’re effectively signing up for free money.
-Regardless of your age, you get the benefit of tax relief and an employer contribution.
+Opt-in to a workplace pension and you'll benefit from tax relief and employer contributions.
+If you're under 75, you get the benefit of tax relief and an employer contribution.

 Thanks to tax relief, £100 into your pension only costs you £80 if you're a basic rate taxpayer (or just £55 if you pay tax at the highest rate).
 It means that the net cost coming out of your pay packet will usually be less than the full amount going into your pension.
 For example, if 5% of your gross pay equals £200 a month, the net cost to you will usually be just £160.
 The net cost of a £200 gross contribution could be as low as £110 if you pay tax at the additional rate.
 If you are a higher or additional rate tax payer, you will need to claim your extra tax relief through your self-assessment form.